ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 {: cli}
 {: api}

-If the built-in users and roles do not suit your environment, you can [create users and roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/#create-a-user-defined-role){: external} directly in MongoDB.
+If the built-in users and roles do not suit your environment, [create users and roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/#create-a-user-defined-role){: external} directly in MongoDB.
 The admin user for your deployment has the power to create any role or set of privileges for use on your deployment.

 Users and roles that are created directly in MongoDB do not appear in _Service Credentials_ and are not integrated with your {{site.data.keyword.cloud_notm}} account or [IAM](/docs/databases-for-mongodb?topic=cloud-databases-iam).